lillianTheuma/Week2_Epicodus_Review/README.md

 If using on an FTP, direct users to (./project-2/index.html)

 # Credits
-* Inspiration for readme design from ( https://github.com/1adog1/eve-watchman )
-* Many elements herein were possible thanks to the extensive documetation and information for the Bootstrap project.
+* Many elements herein were possible thanks to the extensive documetation and information for the Bootstrap project and JQuery libraries.

 # License
 * This repository is offered under the MIT license